pieterjandesmedt/vite-et-reves/content/captains-log/2020-01-26-cape-verde-crossing.md

 #### 2020-01-20

 When I woke up, we were sailing on a broad reach.
-Broad enough to unfurl the Code D, which I promptly did.
+Broad enough to unfurl the {{% explain "gennaker" "a large light sail that is used when the wind comes _from the side_ of your boat" %}}, which I promptly did.
 Vite & Rêves accelerated and accelerated, gathering speed surfing down the big waves, until we hit a new speed record: 16 knots!

 In the afternoon the wind decreased though.
 We're now entering proper trade winds, with their 15 knot constant north-western wind.
-We took down the still reefed mainsail and exchanged the Code D for the spinnaker.
+We took down the still reefed mainsail and exchanged the gennaker for the {{% explain "spinnaker" "a large light sail that is used when the wind comes _from behind_ your boat" %}}.
 Our speed was now around 5 knots and our ETA shot up from 3-4 days to 6-8 days.
 I hope we brought enough food.

 We tried out the fishing rod but didn't catch anything.